deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 We work with people located on several continents, some of them exiled, some of them migrants of choice, some of them in more stable and resource-rich environments.

-### Please help us to further improve UX and UIs for everyone
+### Help us to further improve UX and UIs for everyone

-Please contact us via e-mail addressed to delta@merlinux.eu if you are interested in helping us and our users with beautiful front end developments.
-Please provide some background on your prior projects or apps.
+If you are interested in helping us and our users with beautiful front end developments, please contact us via e-mail at delta@merlinux.eu with some background on your prior projects or apps.
 A CV is not necessary but welcome if you have one around.
 If we determine a base fit, we typically arrange a one month paid test period for both sides.
 We'll organize an onboarding group for you and guide you through first issues and peoples involved.

 Can't consider a job yourself but know someone who might be interested?
-Please forward this post to whatever channels you find appropriate.
+We'd appreciate if you would forward this post to whatever channels you find appropriate.
 Thanks for reading and helping!
 Oh, and aren't cats all beautiful?

 ![Beautiful Cat with Delta Chat sticker](../assets/blog/2021-11-13-delta-cat.jpg)